AndersDeath/diary2/000-current.md

 # 22 December - Thursday - Yerevan - 84 day of immigration

 Jira didn't work today.
-It's crusial thing for DR SMiLE
+It's crusial thing for DR SMiLE.
+It's a bullshit that they didn't pay for it.